EvilMangos/claude-code-plugins-mcp/README.md

 ## Overview

 This server provides tools for storing and retrieving workflow reports and signals during Claude Code plugin execution.
-It enables plugins to persist state across different workflow stages such as requirements gathering, planning, implementation, testing, and code review.
+It enables plugins to persist state across different workflow steps such as requirements gathering, planning, implementation, testing, and code review.

 ## Installation